RPT-FOREX-Euro takes a breather after biggest rally in 7 yrs, awaits US jobs

 of a lift off.

-said the United States may be "close to the point at which we
+States may be "close to the point at which we should be raising"

 Nevertheless, the euro's explosive rally on Thursday knocked